 - Employment policies that protect our people from unfair treatment and promote a fair and inclusive workplace

 - Robust recruitment processes in line with relevant employment laws

 - Market-related pay and rewards reviewed annually

 - Wellbeing strategy and initiatives to support our people’s physical and mental wellbeing and lifestyle choice

-> - We are continuing to develop a ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ for use by our suppliers making clear the standards we expect.
+- A ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ making clear the standards we expect.

->

-> If you would like to find out more about the above email email@example.com.
+If you would like to find out more about the above email email@example.com.